4th execution caps state's series

 Anti-death penalty activist Randy Gardner (left) rings a bell as Judy Robinson-Johnson and Kim Antoine embrace Thursday night at Cummins prison during...

-The court did not formally order the state to hold off on the execution while it reviewed the filings and had not ruled as of 9 p.m.

-"Our intent is to carry that [execution] out tonight, but we're willing to work with the Supreme Court," Hutchinson spokesman J.R.
-Davis said shortly before 8:30 p.m.
+Gov. Asa Hutchinson does not believe Williams' execution needs a formal review, said his spokesman J.R.
+Davis, who called the shake an "involuntary muscular reaction."
+All four executions conducted over the past eight days were "flawless," Davis said.

+Prison warden William Straughn and Board of Correction Chairman Benny Magness declined to comment.

-A jury recommended death for Williams, 38, in August 2000 for killing 57-year-old Cecil Boren.
+A jury recommended death for Williams in August 2000 for killing 57-year-old Cecil Boren.
 Boren died at his Grady home, near the Cummins prison unit from which Williams escaped days into serving a life sentence for a previous murder conviction.
-Lincoln County Circuit Judge Fred Davis III presided over the trial and issued the death sentence.
+Lincoln County Circuit Judge Fred Davis III presided over the trial and issued the sentence.

+"I am not the same person I was," Williams said while strapped to the gurney before his execution began.
+"I have been transformed.
+Some things can't be undone.
+I seek forgiveness.
+The next words will be spoken in my native language."

+Williams then spoke unintelligible words that Graves said "would commonly be described as speaking in tongues."
+Graves said earlier that Williams, who long said he turned religious while on death row, is Protestant.
+Williams' statement tailed off as the drugs were administered, Kissel said.

+"Any amount of movement [Williams] had was far less than any of his victims," said Boren's daughter Jodie Efrid, one of the family members to witness the execution, adding that there was "no change in his facial expression" that indicated pain.

-Williams' three filings with the U.S. Supreme Court focused on whether the judicial system properly considered whether Williams is intellectually disabled now and was at the time of his trial and earlier post-conviction appeals.
+The U.S. Supreme Court announced shortly before 10:15 p.m. that it had denied Williams' final three appeals for mercy, which focused on whether the judicial system properly considered whether he is intellectually disabled now or was at the time of his trial and earlier post-conviction appeals.

-State and federal judges rejected several other execution-day appeals, many on technical grounds but also including whether Williams is too unhealthy for the state's three-drug protocol to kill him without risking severe pain.
+"The long path of justice ended tonight and Arkansans can reflect on the last two weeks with confidence that our system of laws in this state has worked," Hutchinson said in a statement.

 Hours before the scheduled lethal injection, Hutchinson declined to spare Williams' life when asked to do so by Kayla Greenwood, whose father, Michael Greenwood, died in a crash with Williams during a high-speed chase after his prison escape.

-Boren's widow, Genie, and his two daughters were among family members who prepared to witness Williams' execution through a window with a one-way view into the execution room.
-Genie Boren said Wednesday that she thought the death penalty for Williams was just because a jury issued the sentence and that she hoped it would bring her family closure.
+Boren's two daughters were among family members who witnessed Williams' execution through a window with a one-way view into the execution room.
+His widow, Genie Boren, said Wednesday that she thought the death penalty for Williams was just because a jury issued the sentence, and that she hoped it would bring her family closure.

-Williams would be the fourth convicted murderer executed over an eight-day period beginning with Ledell Lee's late-night lethal injection April 20, the first time the state executed a prisoner in more than a decade.
+Williams became the fourth inmate executed over an eight-day period beginning with Ledell Lee's lethal injection April 20, the first time the state executed a prisoner in more than a decade.
 Jack Jones Jr. and Marcel Williams were executed Monday in the nation's first double execution since 2000.

-The state has executed 29 inmates by lethal injection at the 115-year-old Cummins Unit's execution chamber, which was completed in 1978.
-Before then, the state executed inmates using an electric chair, which is now housed at the Old State House Museum in Little Rock.

-Hutchinson initially scheduled eight inmates for execution over an 11-day period -- designed as four back-to-back lethal injections held on consecutive Mondays and Thursdays -- but state and federal judges granted more time to four of the men.
+Drug companies said the state used deceit to acquire the midazolam and knowingly flouted nationwide company controls designed to keep medicine from executioners' grasp.

-Hutchinson's initial schedule, meant to exhaust the state's supply of the sedative, midazolam, before it expires Sunday, would have been an unprecedented pace of executions since the U.S. Supreme Court reinstated the death penalty more than 40 years ago.
+Hutchinson's initial schedule, meant to exhaust the state's supply of midazolam before it expires Sunday, would have been an unprecedented pace of executions since the U.S. Supreme Court reinstated the death penalty more than 40 years ago.

 International media descended upon Arkansas in the run-up to the first scheduled execution April 17.
 Actor Johnny Depp, prominent death-penalty opponent Sister Helen Prejean and former Arkansas death-row inmate Damien Echols were among those who criticized the plan.
-A USA Today headline this week called the compressed series of Arkansas' lethal injections a "parade of executions."
+A USA Today headline this week called Arkansas' series of lethal injections a "parade of executions."

-Of the executions carried out this month, only Jones' lethal injection started on schedule.
-Court appeals and temporary stays delayed the other executions into the night.
-Lee, for example, was pronounced dead at 11:56 p.m., four minutes before his 24-hour death warrant expired.

-"[Hutchinson] knew that by setting those dates it would spur litigation and not all of them would go through," Davis said.
-"The wheels of the justice system continue to move."
+Kenneth William's death marked the first time Arkansas executed four inmates over an eight-day period since May 1960, when four men were electrocuted after being convicted in the murder of 76-year-old M.R.
+Hamm near Texarkana.

+Roger Boone, James Moore, Willie Byrd and James Boyd were executed two per day on consecutive Fridays after convictions for the 1956 killing of Hamm, a retired farmer, in a robbery that netted them about $10 -- or about $90 today -- according to archived Arkansas Gazette reports.

 CONVICTED IN 3 SLAYINGS

-Kenneth Williams on Thursday declined a special last meal and instead requested Communion, which consisted of a wafer and juice administered by his Protestant spiritual adviser between 3 and 4 p.m., Department of Correction spokesman Solomon Graves said.
+Kenneth Williams on Thursday declined a special last meal and instead requested Communion, which consisted of a wafer and juice administered by his Protestant spiritual adviser between 3 and 4 p.m., Graves said.

-Around 6:15 p.m., a caravan of prisons department vehicles headed toward the execution chamber with some of the execution witnesses.

 Williams also received the standard meal given to all inmates Thursday: two pieces of fried chicken, barbecue beans, sweet rice, stewed seasoned tomatoes, whole kernel corn, four slices of bread, two cinnamon rolls and two cookies, Graves said.